A good workflow, adequate space, suitable lightning and temperature and good robust equipment well installed.

 The cost of stainless steel has risen over the years and thus alternatives must be considered by the consultant wherever possible.
 Polycarbonate shelves for transport carts, polyethylene for large containers, aluminum exteriors for box refrigerators, non-toxic plastic coated galvanized steel walls for the inside of walk-in chillers and freezers are some of the possibilities that can be considered to overcome the present high cost of stainless steel.

-With the kitchen consultant acting as designer, mediator, technical advisor and cost controller and often being stronger in some of these fields and weaker in others the actual arrangements/workflow, total installation cost and durability of past kitchen installations serve as the best guidelines in selecting your consultant.
+With the restaurant kitchen equipment consultant acting as designer, mediator, technical advisor and cost controller and often being stronger in some of these fields and weaker in others the actual arrangements/workflow, total installation cost and durability of past kitchen installations serve as the best guidelines in selecting your consultant.
 After all, as in most things, the proof is in the pudding